 NOTE: Replace the alphabet F with the corresponding letter that denotes the external storage connected to your PC.

-If you have connected any external storage device to the PC via a USB cable, then check if the cable has any fault.
+If you have connected an external storage device to the PC via a USB cable, check if the cable is faulty.
 Replace the faulty connector with a working multi-point connector.
 Replace the faulty unit with a new and functional one.

 5. Change the Device Transfer Mode